Discover your credit score and more importantly, how to improve it.

 What do I need to provide to get my credit score?

-You need to provide your personal information as well as documents to verify your identity, such as your driver's licence.
+You need to provide your personal information such as your name and address as well as your driver's licence to verify your identity.

 What is an "adverse event"?

 This is a default, a court judgement or a writ, a bankruptcy or a personal insolvency.

 Yes.
 If you are a current or discharged bankrupt, are under currently under or have been discharged from a debt agreement or a personal insolvency agreement, your credit score may be in the negative.

 Do I need to pay to get a copy of my credit file?

 No, you can order a copy of your file for free from credit bureaus such as Experian and Equifax but you will have to wait 10 days to get it.
 Alternatively, you can request your Experian credit report for free with finder.

 Where can I get a copy of my credit file?